mokshadharma/llm-instructions/ed-non-interactive-guide.md

 | `Q`           | Quit unconditionally (no warning if buffer modified). |
 | `p`           | Print the current line (without line numbers).        |
 | `$=`          | Print the total number of lines in the buffer.        |

+> **For `a`, `i`, and `c` commands:** When inserting content that needs indentation, you MUST use the `I()` function with an unquoted heredoc.
+Never type literal leading spaces.
+See "Programmatic Indentation for Insertions" in The Robust Workflow section.

 ### Command Limitations